Common Restaurant Jobs

 Executive Chef/ Kitchen Manager

-This is the head chef.
+It is the head chef.
 He is the guy (or girl) who creates the specials, orders the foods, and works as the general manager of the kitchen.
-He probably does the scheduling, the hiring and the firing of kitchen staff, as well.
+He probably does the scheduling, the hiring, and the firing of kitchen staff, as well.
 A good candidate for the executive chef position is normally filled by someone with several years of cooking and restaurant management experience.

 Restaurant managers have a number of responsibilities in the day to day business of running a restaurant.
 Qualifications required to be a restaurant manager include basics, such as people skills and organization.
 However, depending on the size and concept of a restaurant, candidates may need a degree in business or hospitality.

 A restaurant server is the customer service rep for your restaurant.
 A good restaurant server can convert any customer into a regular, while a poor server can just as easily turn customers away.
 A restaurant server job description can include many different duties beyond just serving food.

 The bartender is the top position of the front of house staff.
 Depending on the type of restaurant, the bartender may be responsible for getting the rest of the staff drinks for their tables (service bar) as well as the serving of customers who choose to eat at the bar.

 The general job of a restaurant host is to meet, greet, and seat customers.
 Therefore it is an excellent entry-level job for someone without a lot of restaurant experience (or any).
 The host should be friendly and courteous, as well as organized and comfortable multi-tasking, knowing how to handle busy shifts.